raspberrypilearning/interactive-animation/en/step_5.md

 set [ghost v] effect to (25)
 ```

-The `set colour`{:class="block3looks"} and `change colour`{:class="block3looks"} blocks both have drop down boxes where you can choose from a range of different graphic effects that can be used to change how your sprite appears.
+The `set color`{:class="block3looks"} and `change color`{:class="block3looks"} blocks both have drop down boxes where you can choose from a range of different graphic effects that can be used to change how your sprite appears.

-+ colour
++ color: from 0 to 199 (bigger numbers will wrap around so 200 is the same as 0)
-+ fisheye
++ fisheye: 0 is no effect and bigger numbers give a bigger 'bulge' effect
-+ whirl
++ whirl: 0 is no effect, big number give a big whirl to the left, big negative number give a big whirl to the right
-+ pixelate
++ pixelate: 0 is no effect, bigger numbers give more pixels
-+ mosaic
++ mosaic: 0 is no effect, bigger numbers create more copies
-+ brightness
++ brightness: 0 is no effect, bigger numbers up to 100 make the sprite lighter and negative numbers down to -100 make the sprite darker
-+ ghost
++ ghost: 0 is no effect, bigger numbers up to 100 make the sprite more transparent,

 Try `setting`{:class="block3looks"} the different effect values to see what each one does.
 Explore how different value changes make your sprite look.